RamonAsuncion/aurum/docs/programming_language.md

 The `interpreter` directory contains the implementation of the code execution phase of the interpreter.
 An interpreter is a program that translates a high-level programming language into machine code line by line during runtime.

+## Syntax

+The syntax of Aurum is inspired by Forth and Lua.

 ## Goal

 The end goal is to create a imperative, compiled, general-purpose, statically typed programming language.